MIDL-Conference/midl-website-2023/pages/presenter-instructions.md

 Poster session assignments can be found on the program page:
 [https://2023.midl.io/program.html](https://2023.midl.io/program.html)

-At least one author should be present at the poster for the duration of the session.
-Posters should remain up for the entire day.
+Each day has two poster sessions, one in the morning and one in the afternoon.
+Poster locations can be found on the program page above.
+If your poster location  (e.g., M05, not to be confused with your Open Review paper number, e.g., O039) is odd, you are assigned to the morning session.
+If it is even, you are assigned to the afternoon session.
+At least one author should be present at the poster for the duration of the assigned session.
+Posters should remain up for the entire day (both sessions).

 ## Poster Teaser Presentations